 Eventually, I learned that Sabina had died of a brain tumor at her home in the southeast United States, surrounded by her paper collage and assemblages, wine bottles, glitter, and the lovely large size thrift store costumes and dresses.

-Today, we have well-known transsexuals, such as Chaz Bono (formerly Chastity Bono), and more openness to gender diversity in many ways.
+Today, we have well-known transgender people such as Chaz Bono (formerly Chastity Bono), and more openness to gender diversity in many ways.
 In 1976, there was only Ms. Lily Sabina Fairweather, fledgling support groups and a distant rainbow flag.

 I am grateful that when she lived, Ms. Lily Sabina Fairweather was able to know of Meher Baba, that His words gave her comfort and inspiration, and that Meher Baba was able to convey His message to her.
 I am grateful Sabina was able to read Meher Baba’s spiritual writings.
 I feel Sabina received hope and is now in a place of light and love in eternity.